 Review each contract with third-party payers and its vaccine coverage provisions to make sure it includes a clause allowing mid-contract inclusion of new immunization recommendations.
-If there are no contract provisions on adding new immunization recommendations, you will need to verify with the carriers how they will incorporate new recommendations into the benefits coverage and fee schedule so as not to delay payment.
+If there are no contract provisions on adding new immunization recommendations, you should verify with the carriers how they will incorporate new recommendations into the benefits coverage and fee schedule so as not to delay payment.

 Include a provision in the contract for the health plan to pay no less than the vaccine acquisition cost plus related practice-expense costs.
 For information on the total costs related to the vaccine product, see the AAP Business Case for Pricing Vaccines.
 (Member benefit, log-in required).
 Sample contract language on vaccines is available in the AAP Vaccine Addendum to Payer Contracts.
 (Member benefit, log-in required).

-In addition to the payment for the vaccine and related expenses, make sure the contract provides payment for the immunization administration, which is a separate expense.
-For information on the total expenses for immunization administration, see the AAP Business Case for Pricing Immunization Administration (Member benefit, log- in required).
+In addition to the payment for the vaccine and related expenses, make sure the contract provides payment for immunization administration, which is a separate expense.
+For information on the total expenses for immunization administration, see AAP The Business Case for Pricing Immunization Administration (Member benefit, log- in required).

-Are eligible for Medicaid (in some states only Title 19 recipients are eligible for VFC),For more information regarding VFC eligibility, visit the CDC website on VFC Eligibility Criteria.
+1. Are eligible for Medicaid (in some states only Title 19 recipients are eligible for VFC),For more information regarding VFC eligibility, visit the CDC website on VFC Eligibility Criteria.

 Develop payment arrangements with families if coverage is not available through a third-party payer.
 Consider having families sign waivers or advance beneficiary notices specifying their financial responsibility for services not covered by their health plan.
-Additional information on waivers can be found on My AAP, private payer advocacy page under Waivers: The Basics for a Pediatric Office.
+Additional information on waivers can be found at Waivers: The Basics for a Pediatric Office.
 (Member benefit, login required).

 Preservative or preservative-free vaccine

 Other types of vaccines such as cell cultured or antibiotic free